 Conduct which violates local, state, and federal statutes:

 - Possess anything that is unsafe, including firearms or other weapons

-- Be under the influence, consume, or possess alcohol or illegal substances
+- Be under the influence, consume, or possess illegal substances

 - Violate any local ordinance or state or federal statute

 - Show signs of pervasive hygiene issues, including body odor and infestation

 - E-cigarettes and spit tobacco, also known as smokeless, dip, chew, and snuff, in any form

 - Clean personal items or bathe in multi-user restrooms

 - Enter Library premises without shirt or shoes